 As presented in Section 3, the main indexing data structure is a DFS substitution tree.
-To represent the tree in a manner that supports cross-machine links, we use three types of index nodes:
+To represent the tree in a manner which supports cross-machine links, we use three types of index nodes:

-- Internal Index Nodes are used to navigate through most parts of the tree.
-Their data stores mappings from token ID to the corresponding index node. - Leaf Index Nodes represent the end of a particular formula and its corresponding ID in the URL+URI database.

-Remote Index Nodes represent cross-sector links.
+- Internal Index Nodes They are used to navigate through most parts of the tree.
+Their data stores mappings from token ID to the corresponding index node. - Leaf Index Nodes They represent the end of a particular formula and its corresponding ID in the URL+URI database. - Remote Index Nodes They represent cross-sector links.
 Their data consists of a pair of memory sector ID and node ID, which uniquely determine the corresponding index node.

 As harvests are fed into the system, the index is built.
-Instead of building it on the heap (with no control over individual node's memory locations), the system places index nodes inside specific memory sectors.
+Notice that, instead of building it on the heap (with no control over individual node's memory locations), the system places it inside specific memory sectors.